botimize/messenger-python-bot/README.md

 ## Talk to your bot

 Set up the webhook by pasting https://your_app_name.herokuapp.com into the field and subscribe to your page.
+Your password for the webhook is **testbot_verify_token** which shows in the upp er python script.

+Set up the webhook by pasting https://your_app_name.herokuapp.com into the field and subscribe to your page.
 ![webhook](/demo/webhook.png)

 Now you can talk to your bot!